anhtngc/UIT-CE_CourseMaterials/CE118 - Thiết kế luận lý số/Assignment/README.md

 **7.17** (Stack) Design a push-down stack with 1K RAM that uses all (1024) words of the 1K RAM

-## Assignment 4: Datapath & Controller
+## :four: Assignment 4: Datapath & Controller
-Students design circuits for the following two tasks according to the Datapath and Controller model:
+Design circuits for the following two tasks according to the Datapath and Controller model:
-- Count the total number of 1 bits out of the given 8 bits
+- Count the total number of 1 bits out of the given 8 bits string
 - Circuit to multiply two 4-bit numbers.

 Test the design by simulating the results on Quartus.